-For further details, please refer to the Singapore Institute of Technology website (Singapore Institute of Technology website) under the Tuition Fees tab.
+For further details, please refer to Tuition Fees & Grants in the Admissions section of the Singapore Institute of Technology website.

 Miscellaneous Fees

 In addition to the tuition fees, students are required to pay miscellaneous fees upon matriculation to SIT.
 These fees include a registration fee and an annual recurring fee that is payable at the beginning of each academic year.